bestia-dev/.github/README.md

 Pretty inconsistent :-(

-And for a quasi personal website <https://bestia-dev.github.io/> the reopsitory has to be named like <https://github.com/bestia-dev/bestia-dev.github.io>.
+And for a quasi personal website <https://bestia-dev.github.io/> the repository has to be named like <https://github.com/bestia-dev/bestia-dev.github.io>.

 Of course, I redirected this quasi website to my true website <https://bestia.dev>.